MehmetCanAysel/ApiKeyGenerator/README.md

-# ApiKeyGenerator
+# RandomTokenGenerator
-The aim of the project is to create the api key of the length you want.
+The aim of the project is to create the random token of the length you want.